BetterThanTomorrow/joyride/README.md

 * **Joyride Run Workspace Script...**, default keybinding `ctrl+shift+.`
 * **Joyride Open Workspace Script...**

+**Note, about namespaces**: Joyride effectively has a classpath that is `user:workspace`.
+A file `<User scripts dir>/foo_bar.cljs`, will establish/use a namespace `foo-bar`.
+As will a file `<Workspace scripts dir>/foo_bar.cljs`.
+Any symbols in these files will be shared/overwritten, as the files are loaded and reloaded.
+There are probably ways to use this as a power.
+Please treat it as a super power, because you might also hurt yourself with it.

 ## Quickest Start 1 - Run a User Script

 Install Joyride.
 It will run a sample `activate.cljs` User script.
 You can use this script as a base for init/activation stuff of your VS Code environment.